Things To Do

 Set out on a new trail or an old favorite.
 Point out different things to help your kids explore what’s around them with their senses.
 Play eye spy, talk about how different parts of the trail feels under your feet, ask them what they hear, and what they smell.
 Tuning into their senses can help ground them (and you) in the present moment and gain a greater appreciation for the world around them.

-Since it gets darker later in the summer, a date can begin after bedtime with a late dinner, after-dinner drinks, and desserts outside.
-Snuggle under a blanket or near a backyard fire, look up, look at each other, and enjoy the uninterrupted time together.
+Since it gets darker later in the summer, you can have a special night with a late dinner and desserts outside.
+Snuggle under a blanket or near a backyard fire, look up, and enjoy the uninterrupted time together.
+You can even download an app on your phone to point out different constellations and notable stars.

 4. Have a movie night and stay up late